 If your business is a brick-and-mortar small business that thrives on local traffic, you will probably consider Google My Business a no-brainer.

-If your business does not already have a Google My Business listing, you will probably want to set up your verified business account, connecting your website and detailed contact information, hours and location as soon as possible.
+Suppose your business does not already have a Google My Business listing.
+In that case, you will probably want to set up your verified business account, connecting your website and detailed contact information, hours and location as soon as possible.
 From there, you will want to focus your energies on encouraging your satisfied customers to leave you a review on Google My Business.

-If you are a professional service provider (such as a property valuer, photographer, freelance IT professional or business consultant) you will probably find you can get rave reviews quite quickly by simply inviting those in your LinkedIn network to give you a recommendation.
+If you are a professional service provider (such as a property valuer, photographer, freelance IT professional or business consultant) you will probably find you can get rave reviews quite quickly by simply inviting those in your LinkedIn network to recommend you.

-With a stockpile of great reviews, you can then set about promoting your LinkedIn profile on your site and via email – you can view a list of great LinkedIn plugins here.
+With a stockpile of great reviews, you can promote your LinkedIn profile on your site and via email – you can view a list of great LinkedIn plugins here.

 If your business already has a verified Google My Business account, an active Facebook page and/or a presence on LinkedIn, you may like to check your Google Analytics to determine which platform is sending the most traffic your way, and focus on getting customer reviews on that platform as a priority.